alraimi365/Mini-HRNet/README.md

 2. **Limiting stage repetitions** to enhance efficiency.
 3. **Redesigning the core components**, including replacing the basic block and restructuring the main stages.

-Among these, **Approach 3** achieved the best balance of efficiency and performance, which is the one available ar this project.
+Among these, **Approach 3** achieved the best balance of efficiency and performance, which is the one available at this project.

 ## ⏳ Challenges & Limitations
 - **Hardware Constraints**: Training required approximately **30 minutes per epoch**, totaling **10 days per model**.